0IsaacR/drivingUSEDcar_prices/README.md

 # drivingUSEDcar_prices
-Regression: Data Cleaning and Model Performance
+Regression: Data Analysis, Data Cleaning and Model Performance

 From vehicle purchase data, determine which features are most important in buying a used vehicle.